Ridestore

 Ridestore AB is Swedish online retailer specializing in snowboard, ski, and outdoor apparel.
 Founded in 2006 by brothers Linus and Emil Hellberg, the privately held company is headquartered in Gothenburg, Sweden.
 Ridestore operates through e-commerce in Europe, North America, Japan, Australia, and New Zealand.
-Ridestore has two labels: Dope Snow and Montec.
+The company owns and develops two in-house brands, Dope Snow and Montec.

 As of 2023, the company reported annual net sales of approximately SEK 1.16 billion (about €100 million).

 History

 Ridestore was established in Trollhättan, Sweden in 2006, initially focusing on online sales of imported outdoor apparel.
 Linus Hellberg started the business from his parents' home, importing American outdoor apparel brands that were not readily available from Swedish online retailers.
 He left school to focus full-time on Ridestore, and was soon joined by his brother, Emil.

 In 2008, Ridestore launched its first in-house brand, Dope Snow.
 The company expanded its proprietary brand options in 2016 with Montec.
 By 2017, Ridestore was listed among the top 100 e-commerce companies in Sweden by Internetworld (IDG).

 Ridestore then expanded its European presence by localizing websites for multiple markets.
 In 2020, the company acquired the trademark rights for Dope Snow in the United States and Canada.
 That same year, Ridestore's German site was named among the Trend Shop 2021 list in the Sports & Outdoor category by Computer Bild, a German technology publication.
 In 2023, Ridestore received a Market Award in the Sports and Leisure category, presented by the Swedish retail publication Market.